Toddler Crushed To Death In Migrant Channel Crossing - UrduPoint

 Toddler Crushed To Death In Migrant Channel Crossing

-A two-year-old child was crushed to death and several adult migrants died in two separate tragedies overnight when their overcrowded boats tried to cross the Channel to Britain, French officials said Sat0urday
+A two-year-old boy was crushed to death and several adult migrants died in two separate tragedies overnight when their overcrowded boats tried to cross the Channel to Britain, French officials said Saturday

-The child was found in an overloaded dinghy when migrants issued a call for assistance on Saturday morning.
+The child was found unresponsive in an overloaded dinghy when migrants issued a call for assistance on Saturday morning.
 The boat was carrying nearly 90 people and suffered engine failure off the coast of Boulogne-sur-Mer in northern France.
+The boy could not be saved, a regional prefect told reporters.

-Citing initial information, regional prosecutor Guirec Le Bras said the child was "crushed" to death.
+Citing initial information, Boulogne-sur-Mer prosecutor Guirec Le Bras said the child -- who was born in Germany to a Somali mother -- was "crushed" to death.

 Fourteen other migrants were picked up by French authorities including a 17-year-old teenager who had to be hospitalised with burns to his legs, officials said.
 The other passengers continued their journey.